Dooperlzwak/SpeechRNT/frontend/src/hooks/useConfigurationSync.md

 # useConfigurationSync Hook

-The `useConfigurationSync` hook provides backend configuration synchronization functionality for the SpeechRNT application.
+The `useConfigurationSync` hook provides backend configuration synchronization functionality for the Vocr application.
 It handles language and voice settings synchronization with debouncing, retry logic, and comprehensive error handling.

 ## Features